10 Best HVAC Companies in Maplewood, MN

 Ways to Save Money on HVAC Costs

 • Change the position of your blinds seasonally.
-Leaving your blinds open during the colder months allows passive solar heating to warm your home.
+Leaving your blinds open during the winter allows passive solar heating to warm your home.
 Closing the blinds during the summer helps prevent the same heat from getting inside.
-Doing both helps minimize the strain on your HVAC.
+Doing both helps lessen the strain on your HVAC system.

 • Keep your system clean.
-Regularly cleaning grills, condenser fan blades, ductwork, and indoor evaporator coil helps keep your HVAC system running efficiently and reduces the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your heating and cooling system when it starts to look dirty.
+Regularly cleaning condenser fan blades, ductwork, indoor evaporator coil, and grills helps keep your HVAC system running efficiently and reduces your risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your system when it starts to look dirty.

 ServiceCost